wp-plugins/participants-database/readme.txt

 These fields will now be excluded from the display.
 The template offers many other opportunities to customize the output of the `[pdb_single]` shortcode to match your theme.

-= Setting Up the Signup Form "Thank You" Page =

-To have your visitors go to another page after they submit a signup, go to the settings page and set the "Signup Thanks Page" setting to point to your page.
-Place the `[pdb_signup_thanks]` shortcode on that page to display the thank you message.
-You don't have to use the shortcode, but it gives you a way to thank them using their name.

-It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.

 = Hidden Signup Fields =

 There is a field type called "hidden" that can be used to add dynamic values to the signup form submissions.
 For instance, if you had the signup form in multiple locations on your blog, you could know which page the user was on when they signed up because the page name would be placed in a hidden field.